changzhen976/matlab-autosar-composition/Readme.md

 1. `cleanWorkspace.m` : delete folders named "\*_autosar_rtw"  "slprj", files named "\*.slxc" "\*.autosave"
 2. `exCode.m` : export code into '/Models/release'

+#### Harness

+  Harness run will post error message, if arch model has 'DEM/Fim' or 'NvM' block.
+Move then from arch model to Harness model is ok.

 ------

 ## Task To Do :